forthmedia/aijunzi/README.md

 # AI Junzi

-A junzi is someone who strives to improve themself.
+A junzi is someone who strives to improve themselves.
 Their personality, their communication, their coding, whatever.
 A sage is very hard to become.
 Anyone can be a junzi.

 Herein, I'll assume you know enough *JavaScript* and *Angular* to follow along.